vdiazpliego/Final_Project_Financial_Fraud_Detection_with_ML/README.md

 To improve the model, the model is trained with the full set of data from the Transfers and Cash Out DataFrame (only operations where we have detected fraud).
 With this action the model improves to 99.9989%, with an error of 30 predictions out of 3 million.

+I created the model, imported the dataset into a mySQL database and created the excel files needed to visualise all the insights through the Power BI visualisation tool.

+This project has been very satisfying for me, as I have been able to test all the tools I have learnt in IRONHACK.